sys-bio/tellurium/docs/preliminaries.rst

 License
 =======

 The `Tellurium source code <https://github.com/sys-bio/tellurium>`_ is licensed under the Apache License 2.0.
-Other packages used by Tellurium are licensed under various licenses including the LGPL, Apache 2, MIT, and the BSD 3-clause license.
+Tellurium uses third-party dependencies which may be licensed under different terms.
+Consult the documentation for the respective third-party packages for more details.

 Funding
 =======